DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 To hedge a long forward position
 - Sell the stock and lend the money
-- Build a synthetic short forward position by short the call and long the put which ahve the same strike price and expiration date
+- Build a synthetic short forward position by short the call and long the put which have the same strike price and expiration date

 To hedge a short forward position
 - Borrow money to buy the underlying stock